 There are more sets of cards included in Vowel Valley: r-controlled vowels (/er/, /ar/, /or/) that make single phonemes, diphthongs that also make singles phonemes (/oi/, /oy/, /ou/, /ow/), and the schwa sound.

-Here is how Vowel Valley looks in my Science of Reading ENDLESS BUNDLE.
+Here is how Vowel Valley looks in my Sound Wall.

 Learn more about Vowel Valley here.